Michael Moran (journalist)

+Career

 Moran spent the bulk of his early career as a foreign policy journalist, then as a partner and chief macro-strategist at the global consultancy Control Risks.
 He served as editor-in-chief at the investment bank Renaissance Capital and has been a commentator for Slate, the BBC, and NBC News.
-He lectures on political risk as an adjunct at the University of Denver.
-He conceived of and served as executive producer of the Crisis Guides documentary series for the Council on Foreign Relations.
+He lectures on political risk as an adjunct at the University of Denver.He conceived of and served as executive producer of the Crisis Guides documentary series for the Council on Foreign Relations.

 Biography

 Moran has worked as senior correspondent, MSNBC.com (2003–05); senior producer, International News and Special Reports, MSNBC.com (1996–2003); U.S. affairs analyst, BBC World Service (1993–96); senior editor, Radio Free Europe (1990–93), former reporter for Associated Press, St. Petersburg Times, Sarasota Herald-Tribune (1985–88).
-His work has appeared in The New York Times, The Washington Post, Newsweek, The Economist, The Spectator (UK), The Guardian, The New Leader, and has spoken on National Public Radio.
+His work has appeared in The New York Times, The Washington Post, Newsweek, The Economist, The Spectator (UK), The Guardian, The New Leader, and he has spoken on National Public Radio.
 He has lectured at universities and think tanks.
 From 2005 to June 2009, he served as executive editor of CFR.org, the website of the Council on Foreign Relations.
-Moran was a foreign affairs columnist for Globalpost.com.
+Moran was a foreign affairs columnist for GlobalPost.